raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 > - For ESX 6.7, 7.0, and 8.0 as source the VDDK Library Version is 8.0.3.2 (for Linux)
 >

+Download the library coresonding to the ESX version

+<kbd><img src="https://raoconnor.github.io/docs/assets/images/move-12.png" width="800"></kbd>

 Once downloaded to the local network, upload to the Move appliance

-<kbd><img src="https://raoconnor.github.io/docs/assets/images/move-12.png" width="800"></kbd>

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/move-13.png" width="500"></kbd>